wp-plugins/sliding-contact-form-by-formget/readme.txt

 == Description ==

 Sliding Contact Form By FormGet is a advance form builder tool.
 This plugin helps you to capture users information from your site.
 You can build unlimited contact forms in a seconds using
 Contact Form Builder Option.
-This advance user friendly contact form creator includes some amazing features such as
+This advance user friendly contact form creator includes some amazing features such as-
-1. You can add unlimited number of contact form fields including different type of text input form fields, captcha, textarea and form submission button.
+*  You can add unlimited number of contact form fields including different type of text input form fields, captcha, textarea and form submission button.
-1. Sliding Contact Form By FormGet plugin allow to create contact form visually along with real time visual contact form editor.
+* Sliding Contact Form By FormGet plugin allow to create contact form visually along with real time visual contact form editor.
-1. You can also add validation rule to your contact form.
+*  You can also add validation rule to your contact form.
 *  Language customization for all text and labels in the form.
 *  Sliding Contact Form By FormGet allow you to set all the parameter such as font, color, custom branding, look and feel-layout and more.
 *  Manage multiple contact forms within a single dashboard.